 Paleolimnology is the science (and art) of reconstructing the past environments of freshwater systems.
 Join hosts Adam Jeziorski and Josh Thienpont as they wade through the wide variety of topics that make up this interdisciplinary field.
 Whether you are already an expert at collecting sediment cores and identifying microfossils, or you simply have an interest in environmental issues such as acid rain, eutrophication, and climate change, this podcast will help make the natural records that surround us as clear as mud.

 Adam Jeziorski is a research administrator within the Vice-Principal (Research) Portfolio at Queen’s University.
 However, before making the switch into administration, Adam spent many years at the Paleoecological Environmental Assessment and Research Laboratory at Queen’s, initially as a graduate student, and later as a research associate.

 Adam’s relationship with paleolimnology began early in his academic career while investigating the legacy of acid rain on lakes of the Canadian Shield.
-Today, his research uses paleolimnological techniques to study the responses of aquatic invertebrate communities in temperate lakes to a wide variety of environmental stressors (including acid deposition, calcium decline, metal contamination, and climate warming).
-Whether to discuss examining calcium decline using cladoceran assemblages or reconstructing long-term trends in dissolved oxygen concentrations from chironomid remains, Adam is always happy to step away from the microscope and talk mud.
+His research focused on the use of paleolimnological techniques to study the responses of aquatic invertebrate communities in temperate lakes to a wide variety of environmental stressors (including acid deposition, calcium decline, metal contamination, and climate warming).
+Whether to discuss examining calcium decline using cladoceran assemblages or reconstructing long-term trends in dissolved oxygen concentrations from chironomid remains, Adam is always happy to step away from the administrative world and talk mud.

 Adam received a B.Sc. in Biology from the University of Waterloo (Waterloo, Canada) in 2001, a M.Sc. in Biology from York University (Toronto, Canada) in 2005 and a Ph.D. in Biology from Queen’s University (Kingston, Canada) in 2011.